ShellShoccar-jpn/kotoriotoko/README.md

 |   |                          *3 Access limit will be mitigated once during 1min -> 15sec
 |   |
 |   |-- stwsrch.sh ...........
 Search Twitters Which Match With Given Keywords (on Streaming API Mode *4)
-|   |                          *4 No access limit but for only english tweets
+|   |                          *4 No access limit but for only English tweets
 |   |
 |   |-- twplsrch.sh ..........
-Search Place Informations Which Match With Given Keywords
+Search Place Information Which Match With Given Keywords
 |   |
 |   |-- dmtweet.sh ...........
 Post A Direct Message
 |   |-- deldmtw.sh ...........
 Delete A Direct Message